6 Parameters and Estimates

 We start by connecting probability theory to the task of using polls to learn about a population.

-Although typically the results of these polls are kept private, similar polls are conducted by news organizations because results tend to be of interest to the general public and made public.
-We will eventually be looking at such data.
+Although typically the results of polls run by political candidates are kept private, polls are also conducted by news organizations because results tend to be of interest to the general public and made public.
+We will eventually be looking at these public datasets.

 Let’s make some observations about the table above.
-First, note that different polls, all taken days before the election, report a different spread: the estimated difference between support for the two candidates.
-Notice also that the reported spreads hover around what ended up being the actual result: Clinton won the popular vote by 2.1%.
-We also see a column titled MoE which stands for margin of error.
+First, observe that different polls, all conducted days before the election, report different spreads: the estimated difference between support for the two candidates.
+Notice that the reported spreads hover around what eventually became the actual result: Clinton won the popular vote by 2.1%.
+Additionally, we o see a column titled MoE which stands for margin of error.

-To help us understand the connection between polls and what we have learned, let’s construct a similar situation to the one pollsters face.
-To mimic the challenge real pollsters face in terms of competing with other pollsters for media attention, we will use an urn full of beads to represent voters and pretend we are competing for a $25 dollar prize.
+To help us understand the connection between polls and what we have learned, let’s construct a situation similar to what pollsters face.
+To simulate the challenge pollsters encounter in terms of competing with other pollsters for media attention, we will use an urn filled with beads to represent voters, and pretend we are competing for a $25 dollar prize.
 The challenge is to guess the spread between the proportion of blue and red beads in this urn (in this case, a pickle jar):

 Before making a prediction, you can take a sample (with replacement) from the urn.
-To mimic the fact that running polls is expensive, it costs you $0.10 per each bead you sample.
-Therefore, if your sample size is 250, and you win, you will break even since you will pay $25 to collect your $25 prize.
+To reflect the fact that running polls is expensive, it costs you $0.10 for each bead you sample.
+Therefore, if your sample size is 250, and you win, you will break even since you would have paid $25 to collect your $25 prize.
 Your entry into the competition can be an interval.
-If the interval you submit contains the true proportion, you get half what you paid and pass to the second phase of the competition.
+If the interval you submit contains the true proportion, you receive half what you paid and proceed to the second phase of the competition.
 In the second phase, the entry with the smallest interval is selected as the winner.

 The dslabs package includes a function that shows a random draw from this urn: